Plain English Breakdown

 - Compensation

-- Money or other valuable consideration given to a demonstrator.
+- Money, payment, or other valuable consideration given to a demonstrator.

-- Being held responsible for the actions of someone else, in this case, a paid demonstrator.
+- Being held responsible for the actions of another person.

 Limits and Unknowns

-- The bill does not specify what happens if the demonstration occurs before the effective date.
+- The bill does not specify what happens if someone is found liable.